UCSF-CBI/c4/docs/transfers/awsS3.md

 Default output format [None]:
 ```

 4. You have now completed the AWS setup.
-If you need to access buckets from different AWS accounts, you would re-do the above steps with the appropriate Access Key ID, Secert Access Key, and AWS region.
+If you need to access buckets from different AWS accounts, you would re-do the above steps with the appropriate Access Key ID, Secret Access Key, and AWS region.

 ## Accessing the S3 bucket from your {{ site.cluster.nickname }} account.